christina-de-martinez/babel-plugin-glowup-vibes/README.md

 I welcome PRs if you can think of ways to make this even more bussin.

+Note: this was designed using Babel 7 and I haven't tested it on anything else.
+I super don't guarantee that this is totally flawless - it's one of those toy projects that I'll probably publish and forget about.

 ## License

 You're free to use this according to the MIT license.